movsim/movsim/README_xprj.md

 </VehiclePrototypes>
 ```

-- Examples, e.g., in the ./sim/buildingBlocks/*.xodr files
+- Examples, e.g., in the .xodr files of *./sim/buildingBlocks/*

 - There is an optional width attribute in
   VehiclePrototypeConfiguration.
 It may be used to make obstacles look